Learning to Advect: A Neural Semi-Lagrangian Architecture for Weather Forecasting: From Physical Principles to a Neural Architecture

 \section{From Physical Principles to a Neural Architecture}

 Most neural weather models treat forecasting as an image-to-image translation task, learning patterns from data without explicit physical structure.
-This perspective neglects the fact that atmospheric dynamics are governed by conservation laws, where information is physically transported by fluid motion rather than transformed in place.
+This perspective ignores the wavelike transport of atmospheric features along physical trajectories governed by wind and wave motions.

 PARADIS is designed to mirror the Advection-Diffusion-Reaction structure that describes atmospheric evolution.
 At the coarsest level, the evolution of the state vector $\mathbf{q}\in \mathbb{R}^{C_\text{phys}}$ can be written as